 Andersonville is quirky and inventive, yet historic and laid-back.

-Seven miles north of the Loop, the neighborhood is known for its relaxed blend of cultures, lovely affordable homes, and its small-town-feeling commercial stretch on Clark.
+The neighborhood is known for its relaxed blend of cultures, lovely affordable homes, and its commercial stretch on Clark.
 The area is highly walkable.
 Andersonville residents easily walk from their doors to top restaurants, unique shopping, and beautiful Lake Michigan.
-And the rest of Chicago is at your fingertips with several bus routes, Lake Shore Drive, and the nearby CTA Red Line!
+Seven miles north of the Loop, Chicago is at your fingertips with Lake Shore Drive, several bus routes, and the nearby CTA Red Line!

 These steps prevented the setbacks that hit much of Chicago in the 1950s and 60s.
 The 1980s saw Andersonville take an exciting next step.
 An explosion in popularity led to new development and extensive rehabbing.
 In these years, the area became one of Chicago’s most famous gay and lesbian areas.
 Today, while remaining an epicenter of Swedish culture, the area is a diverse blend of cultures with LGBTQ, Middle-Eastern, and Hispanic communities and businesses.